Animal Use Guidelines and Purchasing

 Guidelines for using Animals in Research and Education at the MBL

-4. When designing lecture and lab schedules, allow for time and space considerations and feel free to check with the animal care staff on issues of availability, housing, and costs.
+- When designing lecture and lab schedules, allow for time and space considerations and contact the appropriate facility manager on issues of availability, housing, and costs.
 In many cases it is impossible to supply the type of animal, in the required quantities, and by the date requested simply because of short notice.
 Unusual animals, animals with specific care requirements or those that require unusual amounts of labor are expensive in terms of overall course costs.
-If a procedure requires large numbers of animals, numbers of different species for comparative work, or requires special housing requirements for an exotic animal, PLEASE CHECK WITH THE ANIMAL CARE STAFF FOR INFORMATION AND ARRANGEMENTS IN ADVANCE OF APPROVING THE FINAL LABORATORY SCHEDULE FOR YOUR COURSE.
+If a procedure requires large numbers of animals, numbers of different species for comparative work, or requires special housing requirements for an exotic animal, PLEASE CHECK WITH THE FACILITY MANAGER FOR INFORMATION AND ARRANGEMENTS IN ADVANCE OF APPROVING THE FINAL LABORATORY SCHEDULE FOR YOUR COURSE.

-5. A useful way to view the overall animal needs for your course is to create a master “animal use plan” to which you can refer during the course.
+- A useful way to view the overall animal needs for your course is to create a master “animal use plan” to which you can refer during the course.
 Useful information should include: Date of animal order, Date of expected animal arrival (availability), Date supervising faculty member arrives, and the Date(s) of expected use.
 Such a chart will point out logistical conflicts that are solved more effectively in the planning stage.
 Be advised that before any vertebrate animal, can be used in a procedure at the MBL, IT MUST HAVE AN APPROVED ANIMAL USE PROTOCOL #.
 These numbers are assigned by the MBL IACUC only after review of your application.
-Protocols should be submitted 3 weeks before the expected usage date so that unexpected needs or last minute changes to laboratory exercises can be accommodated.
-The animal care staff is usually able to accommodate all reasonable requests.
-In general, animal orders from outside suppliers must be placed a minimum of 2 weeks before the expected date of arrival so make sure your protocols are submitted in time for both the IACUC’s review and, subsequently, for orders to be placed.
+Protocols should be submitted 6 weeks before the expected usage date so that unexpected needs or last minute changes to laboratory exercises can be accommodated.
+Animal orders must be placed by the appropriate MBL animal facility staff.

-6. Familiarize yourself with current MBL purchasing requirements.
-All bird, amphibian, and mammal orders must be placed through Daniel Johnson, the animal care technician (x7288, djohnson@mbl.edu).
-Reptiles must be ordered directly from the Purchasing Department.
-Aquatic animals that are available through the current Marine Resources Catalogue can be purchased directly from the Aquatic Resources Division.
+- Familiarize yourself with current MBL purchasing requirements.
+All mammal, bird, amphibian, and reptile orders must be placed through Daniel Johnson, the Animal Care Facility Manager (x7288, djohnson@mbl.edu).
+Aquatic animals that are available through the current Marine Resources Catalog can be purchased directly from Marine Research Services.
 Please be aware that purchase orders for vertebrate animals must now include your APPROVED PROTOCOL # or your order cannot be placed.
 See the application instructions sheet for additional information.

-7. Here is a list of contacts who can help you with animal care issues:
+- Here is a list of contacts who can help you with animal care related questions:

 Marko Horb, PhD